shoelace-style/shoelace/docs/components/avatar.md

 [component-header:sl-avatar]

-Avatars are used to represent a person or object.

 By default, a generic icon will be shown.
 You can personalize avatars by adding custom icons, initials, and images.
 You should always provide a `label` for assistive devices.

 ```html preview